 Interviewer: Well, maybe, as a guide to our discussion, then, in your experience in Europe, we have a history book of the 87th.
 And it has a large fold-out map here.
 And it shows that you went to England first.
 Is that correct?

 Mathless: Right.
 I don’t know what month or how long we were in England, does it say?
 Couldn’t have been too long.

 Interviewer: Well, you landed in France, December first.
 I don’t know how long you were in England.
 Do you recall anything in particular, London, or any place?

 Mathless: We were outside.
-I was stationed in outside, Moberly Village, which is, like, fifteen miles from Manchester.
+I was stationed in outside, Moberly Village, which is, like, 15 miles from Manchester.

 Interviewer: Did you meet any English people?